 Wilson has also ruthlessly attacked the press with comments that undermine his ability to properly protect the First Amendment.
 He asserted, “The ‘media’ are now so slanted as to be dangerously unreliable.”
 “The legacy media have largely abdicated their vital function of speaking truth to power.
 Democrats get a free pass; Republicans get ‘accountability’; Tea Partiers get mocked.”
 He wrote, “The mainstream media seem to be actively rigging the 2012 election.”
 “Sort of like President Obama’s miserable record in office, the media’s heavy left slant has now been so frequently pointed out, with clear evidence, that it becomes background noise.”

 It is not just his temperament, however, that raises serious concerns.
 As is clear from his record, he intends to use the courts to advance a dangerous agenda.

 President Trump explicitly said he would nominate judges who are hostile to the Affordable Care Act (ACA), and who “will do the right thing unlike Bush’s appointee John Roberts on Obamacare.”
 Wilson meets that test.
-If he could, evidence suggests that he would eliminate protections for 130 million people with preexisting conditions and take away health insurance from 19 million Americans.
+If he could, evidence suggests that he would eliminate protections for 130 million people with preexisting conditions and take away health insurance from millions of Americans.